About Reporting 3.0

 “I have no doubt that the way companies disclose information is changing.
 Reporting impact on all the capitals that an organisation relies on makes complete sense and I believe we will see more of this happening in the near future.
 Reporting 3.0 is providing the platform for this movement to take place faster and I am excited to be part of the steering board and play my part.”

-Mairead Keighter, Advisor, Shift
+Mairead Keighter, Reporting Program Manager, Shift

-As an Advisor with Shift, Mairead manages the reporting program, overseeing the growth and application of the UN Guiding Principles Reporting Framework.
+As an Reporting Program Manager with Shift, Mairead manages the reporting program, overseeing the growth and application of the UN Guiding Principles Reporting Framework.
 Prior to joining Shift, Mairead worked for 19 years in the information and communications technology sector in Europe in both strategic and operational positions.
 For Microsoft, Mairead was Corporate Affairs Manager in the company’s Legal and Corporate Affairs division, focused on Central and Eastern Europe (CEE).
 Within this role Mairead coordinated across 28 subsidiaries to engage with governments and bring a consistent policy and corporate social responsibility strategy to life.
 She participated on behalf of Microsoft in multistakeholder initiatives on key topics linked to business and human rights.
 Prior to this role, Mairead worked in marketing for Microsoft, where her key responsibilities included developing and managing engagement programs, training initiatives and marketing campaigns in support of the large network of partners across the Europe-Middle East-Africa (EMEA) region.
 Prior to Microsoft, Mairead worked in Business Development roles for Digital Equipment Corporation/Compaq.

 “Engaging in the Reporting 3.0 ecosystem provides a great opportunity to accelerate integration of human rights into the core of the broader reporting agenda, spurring the transition to a business climate that incentivizes and rewards enhanced human rights practice”